kubedb/docs/docs/guides/mongodb/backup/kubestash/logical/sharding/index.md

 As we just create our encryption secret and retention policy, we are now ready to apply `BackupConfiguration` crd to take backup out database.

-Below is the YAML for `BackupConfiguration` crd to backup the `sample-mg-rs` database we have deployed earlier.,
+Below is the YAML for `BackupConfiguration` crd to backup the `sample-mg-sh` database we have deployed earlier.,

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1